 The Bonds are subject to both optional and mandatory redemption prior to maturity, as described below.
-The Bonds shall be redeemed only in principal amounts of \$5,000 and integral multiples thereof.
+The Bonds shall be redeemed only in principal amounts of \$5,000 and integral multiples thereof

-Optional Redemption of the Series 2010A Bonds.
-The Series 2010A Bonds due on and after on any date on or after January 1, 20 at a redemption price equal to the principal amount of the Series
+Optional Redemption of the Series 20 J OA Bonds.
+The Series 2010A Bonds due on and after January 1, 20 are subject to redemption prior to maturity, at the option of the City, in whole or in part, on any date on or after January 1.
+20 at a redemption price equal to the principal amount of the Series 201 OA Bonds being redeemed plus accmed interest to the date fixed for redemption.